kadena-community/kadena.js/packages/apps/docs/src/pages/quick-start.md

 2. Review the [Terms of Service](https://kadena.io/chainweaver-tos/) and confirm that you agree to them, then click **Create a new wallet**.

-3. Enter and confirm the password for your account, then click **Continue**.
+3. Type and confirm the password you want to use for this account, then click **Continue**.

 4. Confirm that you understand the importance of the recovery phrase, then click **Continue**.

-5. Click **Copy** to copy the 12-word recovery phrase to a secure location.
+5. Click **Copy** to copy the 12-word recovery phrase to the clipboard so you can save it in a secure location, for example, as a note in a password vault.

    You can also reveal each word by moving the cursor over the text field in the browser.
-   Write each word in the correct order and store the complete recovery phrase in a secure location.
+   Write each word in the correct order and store the complete recovery phrase in a secure place.

 6. Confirm that you have stored the recovery phrase, then click **Continue**.